David Siddons – fintech copywriter

 This kind of content works when:

-A strong buying guide isn’t an explainer.
-It’s a decision framework.
-It helps buyers compare options, spot red flags, and feel confident they’re not missing something obvious.
+A strong buying guide is a decision framework.
+It helps buyers compare options, spot red flags, and feel confident they're not missing something obvious.

 It also shows you understand the space well enough to speak with precision – and that's what earns the shortlist.